awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-working-viewing-resource-compliance.md

 # Viewing compliance information<a name="application-manager-working-viewing-resource-compliance"></a>

 In Application Manager, a component of AWS Systems Manager, the **Configurations** page displays [AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/) resource and configuration rule compliance information\.
-This page also displays AWS Systems Manager [State Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state.html) association compliance information\.
+This page also displays AWS Systems Manager [https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state.html](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state.html) association compliance information\.
 You can choose a resource, a rule, or an association to open the corresponding console for more information\.
 This page displays compliance information from the last 90 days\.

 **Actions you can perform on this page**
 You can perform the following actions on this page: